 The "Welcome to Germany" Portal of the Qualified Professionals Initiative

 In actual fact, “Make it in Germany” is more than just an information portal – it is the expression of a whole “culture of welcome”.
-It draws a portrait of contemporary Germany and provides practical advice on successful integration.
-International qualified professionals who have already embarked on a successful career in Germany recount their own personal experiences.
+It portrays Germany as a modern, diverse society and helps convey the friendly, cosmopolitan nature of the country.

 The Qualified Professionals Initiative

 Trends on the German labour market are looking good.
 The number of employed, at over 41 million, has never been higher.
 Yet at the same time, some sectors and regions are already lacking qualified professionals.
 If nothing is done, by 2025 demographic changes will create a shortfall of several million workers.

 Politicians, management, labour and businesses are all unanimous that securing a supply of skilled professionals is going to be the crucial challenge of the years ahead.
 This is why the Federal Government has made this quest a key policy issue and in June 2011 submitted its concept for achieving it.

 To encourage qualified professionals from all over the world to pursue a career in Germany, the country needs to establish a “culture of welcome” that incites people to stay here politics, society, public administration and business.
 With this in mind, the German government has eased the immigration rules: